 Transactions in this tier are usually very high-risk or premium and sometimes don’t adhere to certain security guidelines.
 Processing them can be complicated, which is reflected in the fees merchants pay for this tier.

-Benefits of Tiered Pricing
+Benefits of tiered pricing

 Simplicity of the pricing model

 If a business consistently deals with the same type of transactions, tiered pricing can give them a high level of predictability.
-Plus, merchants don’t need to dive into complex topics like card network interchange fees
+Plus, merchants don’t need to dive into complex topics like card network interchange fees.

 Room for negotiation

-With tiered pricing, merchants usually have room to negotiate rates with their payment providers.
-If merchants are able to analyze their financial data and understand how their transactions can be categorized, they can leverage this knowledge to secure the best rates.
+But if merchants are able to analyze their financial data and understand how their transactions can be categorized, they can leverage this knowledge to secure the best rates.
 Moreover, this pricing model allows merchants to move to more favorable tiers as their business evolves.

-Drawbacks of Tiered Pricing
+Drawbacks of tiered pricing

 Despite its benefits, small business owners should keep in mind that tiered pricing comes with its fair share of downsides.
 Let’s take a look.